lizzplayground/github-pages-with-jekyll/index.md

 # Welcome to my blog

-I'm glad you are here.
-I plan to talk about ...
+I'm ready to learn lots of new stuff.
+I'm interested in seeing what exactly I'm capable of learning.
+And see if I can take it to a new level.